 “We are going to make huge investments into development and facility construction in China,” Zhejiang Geely Chairman Li Shufu said in an interview in Beijing today.
 “I believe Volvo will meet its growth target in the world as well as in China.”

 Gothenburg, Sweden-based Volvo, which Zhejiang Geely bought from Ford Motor Co.
-(F) in 2010 for $1.5 billion, plans to sell 200,000 cars in China by 2015, compared with 47,150 in 2011, the company estimated last year.
+(F:US) in 2010 for $1.5 billion, plans to sell 200,000 cars in China by 2015, compared with 47,150 in 2011, the company estimated last year.
 Volvo is also seeking government approval to build plants in the city of Chengdu, southwestern China, and a second factory in northeastern city of Daqing.

 Volvo has been targeting to start local production in China in 2013.
 Still, the plan is subject to government approval, which is beyond the company’s control, Li said.